Subscribe to my newsletter! →

 How to serve fish tacos

-One of the best things about tacos is they don’t really require any additional sides, I’m pretty happy to eat these fish tacos on their own, with a nice glass of dry Rosé.
+One of the best things about tacos is they don't really require any additional sides, although you can really never go wrong with some chips and fresh guacamole when serving tacos!

 Fish tacos topped with with cilantro, green onions and yogurt sauce